kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 Users are provided with multiple installation options.
 Please note not all options are mutually exclusive.
 For instance, you can deploy KubeSphere with minimal packages on multiple nodes in an air-gapped environment.

-- [All-in-One](../all-in-one): Install KubeSphere on a single node.
+- [All-in-One](../../../quick-start/all-in-one-on-linux/): Install KubeSphere on a single node.
 It is only for users to quickly get familiar with KubeSphere.
-- [Multi-Node](../multi-node): Install KubeSphere on multiple nodes.
+- [Multi-Node](../multioverview/): Install KubeSphere on multiple nodes.
 It is for testing or development.
-- [Install KubeSphere on Air-gapped Linux](../install-ks-on-linux-airgapped): All images of KubeSphere have been encapsulated into a package.
+- [Air-gapped Installation on Linux](../air-gapped-installation): All images of KubeSphere have been encapsulated into a package.
 It is convenient for air-gapped installation on Linux machines.
-- [High Availability Installation](../master-ha): Install high availability KubeSphere on multiple nodes which is used for the production environment.
+- High Availability Installation: Install high availability KubeSphere on multiple nodes which is used for the production environment.
 - Minimal Packages: Only install the minimum required system components of KubeSphere.
 Here is the minimum resource requirement:
   - 2vCPUs
   - 4GB RAM
   - 40GB Storage
-- [Full Packages](../complete-installation): Install all available system components of KubeSphere such as DevOps, service mesh, and alerting.
+- Full Packages: Install all available system components of KubeSphere such as DevOps, service mesh, and alerting.

 For the installation on Kubernetes, see Overview of Installing on Kubernetes.